CarsonDavis/CarsonDavis.github.io/_posts/2025-09-25-human_evolution.md

 - x: 75mm

 note that the usual RLA that i print from didn't actually have the best quality model, instead Geoffrey did.
 I went to his page do see if he had any other good models, but there were only a couple.
 Need to recheck what they were.

+**updated**
+for the small ones, i am actually printing the RLA. it has massively better detail on the bottom. idk. also, i'm keeping the rla scale

 ## Homo antecesor
 [face](https://sketchfab.com/3d-models/homo-antecesor-optimizado-skull-fossil-4285b5e74982473c8b14c947d07e4590). this guy has some nice stuff, but it isn't public. he has a website, etc, and i messaged him on his insta https://www.instagram.com/garcia_avila_m. we'll see what comes of it..